 Sick and Tired of Freelance Job Sites?
 Do This Instead

 Like mosquitos after a rainstorm, freelance job sites are springing up everywhere.
 Both are dangerous—and both suck.
 Mosquitos suck your blood and can carry deadly diseases like Zika virus and West Nile virus.
-Freelance job sites like Upwork, Guru, LinkedIn ProFinder, and fiverr can suck the life out of your freelance business.
+Freelance job sites like Upwork, fiver, and LinkedIn ProFinder can suck the life out of your freelance business.

 Because once you start relying on freelance job sites, you stop looking for better ways to find clients.